Beach Club Vibes

 Sunbeds and Mediterranean dining at The Beach House in Elviria

 The Beach House Marbella is an all-day beach club and restaurant in Elviria.
-It offers Mediterranean dining, sunbeds, live music, and water sports, making it one of the most complete packages on the east side.
-Family-friendly with a kids area.
+Mediterranean dining, sunbeds, live music, and water sports make it one of the most complete packages on the east side.
+The water sports option puts it in a different category from most Marbella venues.

 AMMO Beach Club & Cocktail Bar